SNCF Class Z 50000

 The SNCF Class Z 50000, also known as the 'Francilian', or 'NAT' (for Nouvelle Automotrice Transilien, English: New Rail car Transilien, the project name) is a type of dual-voltage electric multiple unit trainset designed in the 2000s.
-It is commuter rail system serving Paris and its Île-de-France suburbs on the Transilien network.
-Departing stations are Gare du Nord, Gare de l'Est and Gare Saint-Lazare.
+It is used on the commuter rail system serving Paris and its Île-de-France suburbs on the Transilien network running out of Gare du Nord, Gare de l'Est and Gare Saint-Lazare.

 A total of 360 trainsets have either been built or are under construction by Canadian conglomerate Bombardier at its Crespin, France (near Valenciennes) factory since 2006.
 The first set was placed into regular passenger service on 14 December 2009.

 The name Francilien is also the demonym for people living in Île-de-France.